jclarte/quarto/README.md

 ## Usage

-Currently, interface is through flask app (with noobish VueJS frontend).
+Currently, interface is through pygame

-Go to flask directory and run `app.py` to serve default server on port 5000. `localhost:5000` will server the game.
+Run `python quarto.py --help` for usage.

 The goal is to have some nice parametrisation and visualisation of various algorithms.